gdat515-sjfc-students/jsmyrski-assignment2/Assignment2.md

 The initial dataset has additional meats including turkey and other poultry so I will be taking a subset out that only has the chicken data in it.
-Additionally, I added a “Average” column that takes the amount of chicken (in millions of pounds) and divides it by the Population (in millions).
+Additionally, I added an “Average” column that takes the amount of chicken (in millions of pounds) and divides it by the Population (in millions).